-An expanded construction of Section 187 would mean that each of California's thousands of women who suffered late-term miscarriages and stillbirths could be the subject of an invasive homicide investigation.
+An expanded construction of Section 187 means that each of California's thousands of women who suffered late-term miscarriages and stillbirths could be the subject of an invasive homicide investigation.
 Women, their physicians, and law enforcement could not predict what behavior or circumstances during pregnancy might trigger a homicide case.
-The law would not provide adequate notice and would invite arbitrary and selective enforcement, the precise evils sought to be prevented by the vagueness doctrine.
+Such a law does not provide adequate notice and invites arbitrary and selective enforcement-the precise evils sought to be prevented by the vagueness doctrine.